Millefeuille42/cloud-1/README.md

 # cloud-1

 This repo also includes a Vagrantfile for a Ansible workstation `cloud-1-workstation` having Ansible pre-installed and a vanilla Debian 12 server for local "development" (preventing the need to rent a cloud server).
-The workstation has it's hosts file pre-configured to access the local vm server with the `cloud-1` hostname.
+The workstation has it's hosts file pre-configured toaccess the local vm server with the `cloud-1` hostname.

-Inventory is appropriately set, for both cloud and local vm deployement.
-Uncomment the server you want to use, and fill-in missing / irrelevant parameters for the cloud host.
+Inventory must be appropriately set (from sample file), for both cloud and local vm deployement.
+Fill-in missing / irrelevant parameters for the cloud host.

 ## References